brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 10:30am - 12:00: Worked on refactoring reusable form into multiple components for their respective categories.

-* 1:00pm - : Continued working on refactoring reusable form into multiple components for their respective categories.
+* 1:00pm - 4:00pm: Refactored reusable form into multiple components for their respective categories.

 <!-- NOTES: